By Paul Leonard, CFP®, Regional Head, Citadel

 It is often said that there are no right or wrong investments but rather appropriate and inappropriate investments.
 Much has been written about tax-free savings and investment accounts (TFSAs) and there was considerable excitement when these vehicles were first launched.
 While they do offer novel benefits, as with any other investment vehicle, they are designed for a specific purpose and should not be viewed as a one-size-fits-all solution.

-As a brief reminder, you are entitled to invest up to R30,000 per year into a TFSA and your contributions are capped at a lifetime limit of R500,000 (which will be reached in just under 17 years if you invest the maximum of R30,000 per year).
+As a brief reminder, you are entitled to invest up to R30 000 per year (*Update: this amount was increased to R33 000 per year on 1 March 2017) into a TFSA and your contributions are capped at a lifetime limit of R500,000 (which will be reached in just under 16 years if you invest the maximum allowed per year).

 When not to use a TFSA